Some of our services are closed or have different hours on the public holiday before the AFL Grand Final – Fri 29 Sept 2023

 • Independent Panel hearing: Submitters will have the opportunity to participate in a public independent Planning Panel hearing in support of their submission.

-For more information, see Feedback on heritage studies and amendments.
+For more information, visit Feedback on heritage studies and amendments.

 Enquiries about proposed Heritage Overlays